Climate-based pepper planting guide for Rexburg, Idaho

 Typical days to maturity 70–85

-Gardeners usually start indoors around March 24 and plant outdoors from about May 28.
+Peppers are usually started indoors around March 24 and planted outdoors during the normal local window of May 28 to June 7.
 Most varieties need about 70–85 days to reach maturity once they are in the garden.

 Peppers usually perform well in Rexburg.
 The practical advantage is that gardeners have some flexibility in timing and variety choice.